Skip to content

 It is essential to have the GremlinEx executable white listed in HIDHide so it sees the raw hardware devices.

-GremlinEx can apply linear, cubic and bezier curves to an input to modify the response.
+GremlinEx can apply linear, cubic and bezier curves to an axis (linear) input to modify the input response, the output response, and both concurrently.
 Such curves are usually called response curves or sensitivity curves.
 Multiple curves can be applied to the same input, for example, a curve on the input itself, and a curve on the outputs.
 Curves applied to outputs are only applied to a particular mapping.
 Curves can be manipulated, and GremlinEx supports presets, both built-in and custom user.

 It generally is not appropriate to apply two response curves on the mapping side as that can lead to undesirable output values, so while it's possible, ensure the applied curves do not inadvertently produce undesirable data.